 We have recently upgraded our family car, or the mum bus, as my brother lovingly nic named it in front of the children who, obviously, have kept the name.
-But unlike my little bro who can shop for style and speed I am a mum of boys and that means when buying a car I need to shop for size, safety and reliability.
-Gone are the dreams of a two seater convertible, now my dream car has 7 seats and a big boot.
+But unlike my little brother who can shop for style and speed I am a mum of boys and that means when buying a car I need to shop for size, safety and reliability.
+Gone are the dreams of a two-seater convertible, or an Aston Martin, now my dream car has 7 seats and a big boot.
 If like me you are a parent or a parent to be looking to purchase a new family car then here are my top 5 tips to consider before you sell your current car.

 Look at families and friends who have a similar set up to you and ask for their advice.
 Does the car they have work as well as it looks like it does or have they had numerous problems with it?
 If they could change something about their car what would it be?
 Reading reviews online is brilliant and you will find some great advice but word of mouth from someone using the car every day and who can be totally honest with you is worth its weight in gold, so ask.